Miami Dolphins' Ryan Tannehill reveals mystery Cayman Islands stash

 He was only at the clinic for two procedures, Louis Carroll, a marketing supervisor at the clinic, told the Miami Herald.

-Tannehill has led the Dolphins to a 7-6 record in his first full season since suffering a devastating knee injury that cost him all of 2017.
+Tannehill has led the Dolphins to a 7-6 record in his first season since suffering a devastating knee injury that cost him all of 2017.
 He's recorded 1,578 passing yards and 16 touchdown passes.